1:1 iPad Program

 Jesuit High School 1:1 Program FAQs

-- An insurance program for the Apple iPad Air.
+- A protective case for the iPad

 No, each student must use his Jesuit-issued Apple iPad Air at school.